Did a PG&E power line spark the second-largest fire in California history?

 On late Friday night, US District Judge William Alsup, who oversees PG&E’s probation for its role in the San Bruno gas explosion in 2010, ordered the utility to provide inspection information on a tree that fell on a power line where the Dixie Fire started.
 He also asked the utility to disclose information about vegetation and equipment in the area.
 “PG&E’s responses will not be deemed as an admission by PG&E that it caused any fire, but they will serve as a starting point for discussion,” Alsup wrote.

 PG&E, which was aware of the judge’s order, has indicated in electric incident reports filed to the California Public Utilities Commission that its equipment may have sparked the Dixie Fire, though no official cause has been determined.
-The utility company announced it would bury 10,000 miles of powerlines in the coming years in high-risk fire areas.
+The utility company announced it would bury 10,000 miles of power lines in the coming years in high-risk fire areas.

 Between 2014 and 2017 alone, PG&E disclosed that its equipment had caused more than 1,500 wildfires.
 The company has been linked to five of the most destructive fires in California’s history, including the most deadly, the Camp Fire, which state investigators concluded was caused by “electrical transmission lines owned and operated by Pacific Gas and Electricity (PG&E) located in the Pulga area.”